benbrastmckie/LogicNotes/README.md

 > Highly compressed notes for reference and teaching.

-The aim is to present a number of logical systems in a uniform notation rather a full exposition of each system.
+These notes aim to present a number of logical systems in a uniform notation rather a full exposition of each system.
-Details are provided for the proof theory and semantics for each system along with a statement of soundness and completeness.

-The notes currently include:
+Although the [current version](https://github.com/benbrastmckie/LogicNotes/blob/main/LogicNotesCurrent.pdf) is under construction, the notes include the following systems:

 - Classical Propositional Logic
 - First-Order Logic
 - Propositional Modal Logic

-I will be expanding these notes to include the following additional systems for [24.711](https://github.com/benbrastmckie/ModalHistory) at MIT, Spring 2025:
+I will be both rewriting these notes to conform to the conventions in the [ForAllX textbook](https://github.com/benbrastmckie/ForAllX) as well as expanding consideration to the following systems for [24.711](https://github.com/benbrastmckie/ModalHistory) at MIT, Spring 2025:

 - Quantified Modal Logic
 - Tense Logic